Clea DuVall: Since 2016: Directorial debut and subsequent work

 DuVall made her feature directorial debut with The Intervention (2016), which she also wrote, starred in, and produced.
 Acquired by Paramount Pictures after its premiere at the 2016 Sundance Film Festival, the comedy-drama was positively reviewed; Andy Webster of The New York Times noted that "DuVall juggles the emotional dynamics with fluid editing and light comic touches".
 That same year, she starred in the independent features Zen Dogs and Heaven's Floor, and guest-starred in three episodes of AMC's Better Call Saul.

 Between 2016 and 2019, DuVall played Marjorie Palmiotti on HBO's political satire series Veep, for which she was twice nominated—alongside her co-stars—for the SAG Award for Outstanding Performance by an Ensemble in a Comedy Series, winning in 2018.
 She also starred in the independent dramedy All About Nina (2018) and portrayed Sylvia in five episodes of the dystopian Hulu series The Handmaid's Tale (2018–2022), with Judy Berman of Time calling it "the best work of [DuVall's career]".

 DuVall wrote and directed the 2020 romcom Happiest Season, which premiered on Hulu to a positive critical reception, later winning the 2021 GLAAD Media Award for Outstanding Film.
 Her next project—as creator, writer, director, and executive producer—was the coming-of-age drama series High School, which ran for a single season on Amazon Freevee.
 Rolling Stone named it one of the best shows of 2022, writing in their review, "[DuVall captures] the thrilling, horrifying, profoundly uncomfortable experience of adolescence".
 She earned additional praise that year for her portrayal of Malvina "Tommy" Thompson, personal aide to Eleanor Roosevelt, in the Showtime drama series The First Lady.

 DuVall's performance in a 2023 episode of the Peacock murder mystery series Poker Face was particularly well received.
 She returned to direct an episode of the show in 2025.

+In February 2026, DuVall was cast as a member of the Seraphites in the third season of the HBO post-apocalyptic drama series The Last of Us.

 Personal life

 DuVall is a lesbian.
-She came out to close relations when she was 16, publicly coming out in 2016.
+She came out to close relatives and friends when she was 16, publicly coming out in 2016.
 DuVall has said that she was "very closeted" while making But I'm a Cheerleader.
 She is close friends with Melanie Lynskey and Natasha Lyonne, with whom she worked on Cheerleader and The Intervention.
-DuVall is married and lives in Los Angeles.
+DuVall is married to Mia Weier and lives in Los Angeles.